Arezookhalili/Arezookhalili.github.io/_posts/2023-03-18-Predicting-Customer-Loyalty.md

 <br>
 ### Decision Tree Regularisation <a name="regtree-model-regularisation"></a>

 Decision Trees can be prone to over-fitting, in other words, without any limits on their splitting, they will end up learning the training data perfectly.
-We would much prefer our model to have a more *generalized* set of rules, as this will be more robust & reliable when making predictions on *new* data.
+We would much prefer my model to have a more *generalized* set of rules, as this will be more robust & reliable when making predictions on *new* data.

 One effective method of avoiding this over-fitting is to apply a *max depth* to the Decision Tree, meaning we only allow it to split the data a certain number of times before it is required to stop.